 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-I love incorporating grains to vegetables salads, and since many of them pack a nice dose of protein as well as fiber, this can turn a simple salad into a whole meal.
-In this case the additional of beautiful shrimp make it even more protein-packed and special.
+I love incorporating grains with vegetables salads, and since many of them pack a nice dose of protein as well as fiber, this can turn a simple salad into a whole meal.
+In this case, the addition of beautiful shrimp makes it even more protein packed and special.
 I happen to like leaving the tails on the shrimp in dishes like this, but you can take them off if you don’t want to remove them at the table.

-is a whole grain that been around since ancient and medieval times, but now it is only commonly grown in Europe.
+Spelt is a whole grain that been around since ancient and medieval times, but now it is only commonly grown in Europe.
 It fell out of favor in the 1900s, but now that whole grains are back in the spotlight, it’s becoming very popular again.
-It’s quite chewy and nutty, in large, fat rice-shaped grains.
-Some people who have wheat intolerance can enjoy spelt, but it is a member other wheat family, so it's not for people who have more serious wheat aversions.
+It’s quite chewy and nutty.
+Some people who have wheat intolerance can enjoy spelt, but it is a member another wheat family, so it's not for people who have more serious wheat aversions.
 It’s usually soaked for several hours before cooking, which reduces the cooking time.